 Instructions

-- Remove sirloin from the marinade and place onto a plate.
-Season the top with fine sea salt and freshly ground pepper to taste.
+- Remove the beef from the marinade and place onto a plate.
+Season with the salt and ground pepper.

-- Remove and allow to rest for 5-10 minutes.
-Slice against the grain and serve.
-Enjoy your BBQ Asian Sirloin.
+- Remove the beef and allow to rest for 5-10 minutes.
+Slice against the grain (if slicing a roast) and serve.

 I adjusted ingredients as I felt necessary.
 For example, if I used 8 lbs. of meat, I did not use 1 cup of honey.
 I used the ingredients the recipe called for, but not necessarily the exact amount of ingredients.
 I also used coco amino instead of soy sauce because it’s a healthier choice.
 I though the recipe was a hit and so did my family of 5 kids.
 Thank you!!!